samwcyo/simple-chat/README.md

 # Simple Chat
-This is a VERY simple client/server model for chat.
+This is an example package for Ryan... nothing more.